 As an initial matter, potential complainants should contact OUII for review of draft complaints.
-OUII will provide a confidential review of draft complaints which can help avoid the need for supplementation of complaints, delays in institution, or unwarranted placement in the 100-day program.
+OUII will provide a confidential review of draft complaints that may help avoid or reduce the need for supplementation of complaints, delays in institution, severance into multiple investigations, or unwarranted placement in the 100-day program.